kriasoft/aspnet-starter-kit/README.md

 The app should become available at [http://localhost:5000/](http://localhost:5000/).
 See [`run.js`](run.js) for other available commands such as `node run build`, `node run publish` etc.
+You can also run your app in a release (production) mode by running `node run --release`, or without Hot Module Replacement (HMR) by running `node run --no-hmr`.

 ### How to Deploy